Jhay254/Sasagram/API_DOCUMENTATION.md

-# Lifeline Monetization API Documentation
+# Sasagram Monetization API Documentation

 ## Authentication
 All endpoints (except webhooks) require a valid Bearer token in the Authorization header.